Garbage-collects and optionally analyzes a database.

 VACUUM emits progress messages to indicate which table is currently being processed.
 Various statistics about the tables are printed as well.

-VACUUM cannot be executed inside a transaction block.
+VACUUM cannot be run inside a transaction block.

 Vacuum active databases frequently (at least nightly), in order to remove expired rows.
 After adding or deleting a large number of rows, running the